 The RTC is committed to working with our federal partners to improve and enhance safety, mobility, and transportation options in our community.
 The RTC has created federal policy priorities, transit priorities, and highway priorities, listed below, to help guide us into the future.

-RTC 2020-2021 FEDERAL PRIORITIES
+RTC 2022 FEDERAL PRIORITIES

-7. Direct Funding Distribution to Metropolitan Planning Organizations – Sending funds directly to qualified and experienced Metropolitan Planning Organizations is the best way to assure that stimulus funding gets into local economies quickly and effectively.
+- Direct Funding Distribution to Metropolitan Planning Organizations – Sending funds directly to qualified and experienced Metropolitan Planning Organizations is the best way to assure that funding gets into local economies quickly and effectively.
 We have all learned an important lesson from the COVID funding crisis.
 Those in need of stimulus funds need the resources now.
 Any means of distribution that has less oversight layers applies the resources rapidly.
 However, less oversight does not have to mean lower quality results or programs.
 The FTA method of funding MPOs directly has proven to be a very successful and should be applied with FHWA funding.
 Strained personnel resources at the federal and state level are not likely to be adequately and effectively addressed in the near term.
 Until they are, it only makes sense that USDOT use qualified MPOs who have consistently demonstrated the necessary skills and talent to properly administer federal funds to apply new stimulus funds.
 RTC is already a direct recipient of federal funds from the FTA.
 However, funds from the FHWA must currently be administered through NDOT, which can create additional administrative burdens on both RTC and NDOT.
 RTC proposes an expanded pilot program that would allow RTC to be a direct recipient of FHWA funds to reduce administrative costs and delays.

-8. Environmental streamlining – Reduce project development costs and duration by reducing the duplication of efforts in the National Environmental Policy Act (NEPA) process.
+- Environmental streamlining – Reduce project development costs and duration by reducing the duplication of efforts in the National Environmental Policy Act (NEPA) process.
 This includes reducing duplication in the Section 4(f) of the US Department of Transportation Act of 1966 and Section 106 of the National Historic Preservation Act of 1966 processes and requirements.
 In addition, limiting the requirements for re-analyzing traffic data for a NEPA document would save time and resources.

 - Permit the use of tapered match or delayed local match – This approach will allow projects to be paid for with the federal funding share first, with state and local funding portion applied later in the projects.
 Delaying the state and local funding portion would assist agencies that are facing constrained local resources and help ensure successful project development and completion.

-- Support Joint Development and Public-Private-Partnerships – the RTC supports the continuation of FTA’s joint development program and the encouragement of economic development in transit corridors.
+- Support Joint Development and Public-Private-Partnerships – The RTC supports the continuation of FTA’s joint development program and the encouragement of economic development in transit corridors.
 RTC also supports the creation of incentives for grantees to include private sector participation in transit infrastructure projects, transit service delivery and related economic development projects.
 RTC supports the use of innovative financing tools, included but not limited to asset-recycling, Build America Bonds, private activity bonds, state infrastructure banks, increased authorization for the Transportation Infrastructure Finance and Innovation Act, and equity investment tax credits.

 - Extend the Bus Rapid Transit (RAPID) System: Continue the success of the regional RAPID system through extending the Virginia Line to Mt.
 Rose Highway and Lincoln Line to Stoker Avenue – The 1.3 mile extension of our BRT to Stoker Avenue and the 5 mile extension from Meadowood Mall to Mt.
 Rose Highway will allow completion of this most critical transit infrastructure.
 These two areas provide the best near-term opportunity to compliment the current BRT system by adding much needed service in high-density, senior and workforce housing.
 These projects would directly address two of our most pressing social issues – affordable housing and climate change.